pyvista/pyvista-tutorial/tutorial/04_filters/presentation_script_15min.md

 middle_half = dataset.threshold_percent(0.25, 0.75)
 ```

-This is particularly useful when working with datasets where you don't know the exact scalar ranges in advance."
+This is very useful when working with datasets where you don't know the exact scalar ranges beforehand."

 ## Visualizing Filter Results (2 minutes)
 "Visualization is key to understanding filter effects.
-Let's create a comprehensive view:
+Let's make a complete view:

 ```python
 # Create outline for reference